khj0704/tiny-android-http-client/README.md

 Note, when issuing an http request, if your screen rotates the activity will be re-created, your code to update the user interface in the onSuccess callback will not work.
 You need a fragment activity to solve this problem.

-Model 2: Send an async request with Future response
+Model 2: Async request with Future
 ------------------
 This is a semi auto rifle, the API returns a standard Future object, so you can check if the work is done or cancel the long tasks in another thread.
 The ideal solution for this is a file download manager, or avatar uploader.